igorfaria/CSSTool/docs/index.md

 ### Usage

-You can use the CSS Tool to optimize one or multiple CSS files.
+You can use the CSS Tool to optimize one or multiple CSS files, outputing as a text or saving into a file.
 ```php
 <?php
 // Include the autoloader or the classes files